gamelab/damage-pipeline-plugin/README.md

 ## Setup

-Acquire the plugin from the [GameLab GitHub page](https://github.com/gamelab).
+Acquire the plugin from the [Gamelab GitHub page](https://github.com/gamelab).

 Copy the plugin file (either `build/damage-pipeline-x.x.x.js` or `build/damage-pipeline-x.x.x.min.js`) into your project folder.
 We recommend you create a `js/plugins/` folder to reduce confusion in large projects, but this is purely optional.